Background: Multifunctional Lipid Probes

 Applications in Cellular Signaling Studies

 The power of coumarin-caged lipids has been demonstrated in studies examining intracellular lipid signaling.
 For example, in 2015, Höglinger et al. used a caged sphingosine analog to investigate the role of sphingosine in calcium signaling.
-They found that upon photoactivation of the caged sphingosine, lysosomal calcium release was triggered, revealing a crucial link between sphingosine metabolism and intracellular calcium dynamics3.
+They found that upon photoactivation of the caged sphingosine, lysosomal calcium release was triggered, revealing a crucial link between sphingosine metabolism and intracellular calcium dynamics1.
 This discovery significantly expanded the understanding of the sphingosine signaling cascade and its downstream effects.

 Beyond biochemical studies, coumarin-caged lipids enable live-cell imaging approaches.
 Selectively irradiating specific subcellular regions allows the researcher to uncage lipids in a highly localized manner and assess their effects in real time.
 While this approach is not well-suited for large-scale proteomic studies, it provides a powerful method for investigating lipid function via fluorescence microscopy.

-Limitations of multifunctionalized lipid probes
+Limitations of multi-functionalized lipid probes

 • While significant effort has minimized the effect that each modification has on the biophysical properties of the lipid analogs, it remains the case that adding a diazirine and a terminal alkyne will necessarily affect their physical properties – perhaps affecting sub-cellular localization and binding.